T-02

 Plain Language

-Developers of high-risk generative AI systems that produce or substantially modify synthetic content must ensure outputs are identifiable and detectable using industry-standard tools or developer-provided tools at the time of generation.
-For artistic, creative, satirical, or fictional works, the identification must not hinder display or enjoyment.
-Significant carve-outs apply: text-only synthetic content, content published in the public interest, content unlikely to mislead a reasonable person, outputs from assistive editing tools that do not substantially alter inputs, and law enforcement-authorized crime detection uses are all exempt from the identification requirement.
+Developers of high-risk generative AI systems that produce or substantially modify synthetic content must ensure outputs are identifiable and detectable using industry-standard or developer-provided tools, with identification embedded at the time of generation.
+For audio, image, or video in artistic, creative, satirical, or fictional works, identification must not hinder display or enjoyment.
+Text-only content, content published on matters of public interest, content unlikely to mislead a reasonable person, assistive editing outputs, and law enforcement tools are exempt.
+This obligation applies only to high-risk generative systems — non-high-risk generative tools are not covered.

 (7)(a) A developer of a high-risk generative artificial intelligence system that generates or substantially modifies synthetic content shall ensure that the outputs of such high-risk artificial intelligence system: (i) Are identifiable and detectable in a manner that is accessible by consumers using industry-standard tools or tools provided by the developer; (ii) comply with any applicable accessibility requirements, as synthetic content, to the extent reasonably feasible; and (iii) apply such identification at the time the output is generated. (b) If such synthetic content is an audio, image, or video format that forms part of an evidently artistic, creative, satirical, fictional, or analogous work or program, the requirement for identifying outputs of high-risk artificial intelligence systems pursuant to (a) of this subsection (7) is limited to a manner that does not hinder the display or enjoyment of such work or program. (c) The identification of outputs required by (a) of this subsection (7) do not apply to: (i) Synthetic content that consists exclusively of text, is published to inform the public on any matter of public interest, or is unlikely to mislead a reasonable person consuming such synthetic content; or (ii) the outputs of a high-risk artificial intelligence system that performs an assistive function for standard editing, does not substantially alter the input data provided by the developer, or is used to detect, prevent, investigate, or prosecute any crime as authorized by law.